A Great Single Cup Brewing Option! Ninja Coffeemaker Review

-You can find the Ninja brewer right here on Amazon
+You can find the Ninja brewer right here on sale at Amazon

 This machine makes a great single-cup brewer in comparison to the Keurig machine.
 The mesh filter is much easier to clean than the Keurig permanent mesh filter, and it holds as much coffee as you like for your brew.

-Great coffee is made with great fresh beans... find yours at Bean Hoppers!
+Great coffee is only made with great fresh beans... find yours at Bean Hoppers!

 As someone who likes to control details, you want to weigh your coffee, brew a specific number of ounces at a specific flow rate and control the brewing temperature.
 If this is you, this coffee maker may be too simplistic for you.

 Ninja doesn’t make it clear how many ounces are in every option.
 For the cup sizes, they tell you the ounces yielded, but not the ounces before brewing, which is needed to determine how much ground coffee to use.
 I had to measure the water to figure out how many ounces were in the different options so I knew the proper amount of ground coffee to use.
 It’s workable once you do the math, and a coffee connoisseur would be willing to do this.
 Plus you’d only have to do it once, and make your notes, but it does add a layer of inconvenience in the beginning.

 The water seems to flow through the coffee at a very fast rate, indicating that it’s not in contact with the grounds long enough for full extraction.
 However it does have a pre-infusion pause to allow some extra time.